-The mid-sized Ledwithstown House has been called a “miniature gem” by historian Robert O’Byrne.
-Rife with intricate plasterwork, detailed wood mouldings and fine stone carvings, architectural photographer Dr. Maurice Craig said of Ledwithstown, “there can be few houses of its size in Ireland more thoroughly designed, and with internal decoration so well integrated.”
+The mid-sized Ledwithstown House has been called a “miniature gem” by historian Robert O’Byrne and was described by the late architectural photographer, Dr. Maurice Craig, as possibly the nicest small Georgian House in Ireland.
+Rife with intricate plasterwork, detailed wood mouldings and fine stone carvings, Dr. Craig also said of Ledwithstown, “there can be few houses of its size in Ireland more thoroughly designed, and with internal decoration so well integrated.”
+Ledwithstown is a square house of two floors over groin vaulted basement and attic floor.
+It has a tripartite doorway with pediment and cut stone steps.
+It is very well proportioned with brick based cornice, fielded and raised panelling on the ground floor with some shell decorations.
+There are two staircases, unusual for a house of its size, with egg and dart cornice on the main stair ceiling.
+The 1st floor plain and dentil cornices, and plaster panels and timber fielded panels with dentil cornice.
 The house was built for the Ledwith family in 1746 to the designs of renowned Irish architect, Richard Castle.
 It was maintained by Ledwith family descendants until 1911 when it was sold to Laurence Feeney and it was eventually occupied by a variety of tenants.
 The magnificent property had become derelict by the 1970s and suffered from a fallen roof and interior rot and damp which severely damaged much of the robust decoration which had been so celebrated.
 Despite the house’s dilapidated state, in 1980 Laurence Feeney’s grandson became determined to restore the house to its original splendour and began a rigorous programme of repairs.

 Brief description of project: